Foster Grandparent Program

 To start your volunteer journey, contact us at 865-524-2786 or e-mail us at email@example.com

-The Foster Grandparent Program has been administered by the Knoxville-Knox County CAC Office on Aging since 1976.
+The Foster Grandparent Program in under the umbrella of AmeriCorps Seniors and has been administered by the Knoxville-Knox County CAC Office on Aging since 1976.
 Funding comes from the Corporation for National and Community Service (AmeriCorps), as well as from Knoxville and Knox County.
 Community donations are tax deductible to the extent allowed by the IRS.